johnvanderton/flysh/README.md

 // Invoke useful libraries
 import { Flysh, InputMessage, OutputMessage, PageRecords, FlyshException } from 'Flysh';

-// Instanciate the 'InputMessage' class (the local file/filesystem parameter is set to 'true')
+// Instantiate the 'InputMessage' class (the local file/filesystem parameter is set to 'true')
 // Note : The third 'InputMessage' boolean parameter is setting the source mode, either from the filesystem or the lan/wan
 // Note+ : A fourth optional parameter can preset a timeout value (ms) let inputMessage = new InputMessage('.','/somepath/somefilename.htm',true);
 // Add the 'SPC' (Scope/Parent/Child) class instance with a fully defined filter selector i.e : 'table tr td'
-// Note : this method will be deprecated inputMessage.addSPC('table tr td');
+// Note : the 'addSPC()' method is now deprecated inputMessage.addFilterSelector('table tr td');
-// Instanciate the 'Flysh' class by passing the 'InputMessage' object from parameter let f = new Flysh(inputMessage);
+// Instantiate the 'Flysh' class by passing the 'InputMessage' object from parameter let f = new Flysh(inputMessage);

 // Run the 'Flysh' class instance